How We Test Our Peptides: Our Quality Process Explained

 A review of reference standards for synthetic peptide therapeutics emphasized that identity confirmation through mass spectrometry is essential and cannot be replaced by chromatographic purity alone (PMC10338602).

-We run mass spectrometry on every batch.
-If the molecular weight does not match, the batch is rejected — even if HPLC shows high purity.
+Where mass spectrometry is run, it is the identity check that matters.
+If the molecular weight does not match, the lot is rejected — even if HPLC shows high purity.

 Step 4: Third-Party Lab Verification